ChrisRu/beight-api/README.md

       `docker-compose up`

+2. Optionally, install the dev dependencies to get eslint and type support inside your prefered editor

+      - I recommend using [prettier](https://github.com/prettier/prettier) with [prettier-eslint](https://github.com/prettier/prettier-eslint) for code formatting.
+      - The editor I recommend is [VSCode](https://github.com/Microsoft/vscode).
+It's great for type support.

+      `npm install --only=dev`

 2. Done :)

       You can now edit the files and the server will automatically restart when a file changes.